seng438-winter-2022/seng438-a2-graydonbenson/Assignment2-ReportTemplate.md

 getCumulativePercentages(KeyedValues data)<br>
 Test with null input for the KeyedValues keys<br>
 Test with null input for KeyedValues object<br>
-Test with 3 values <br>
+Test with 3 values for KeyedValues object <br>
-The keyedvalue object has 3 values<br>
-The values are 0<br>
-The values are a mix of positive and negatives<br>
-The keyedvalue object has 7 values<br>
+Test with all values zero for KeyedValues object<br>
+Test with positive and negative values for KeyedValues object <br>
+Test with 7 values for KeyedValues object <br>

 # 4 How the team work/effort was divided and managed